mikeolaniyi/Product_Sales/README.md

 ```

-# Validation of all fields one after the other After removing the null rows, our dataset now remains 13926 rows and 8 columns.
-Next steps, we are validating all columns by going through them to observe all the contents correct any error necessary.
+**Validation of all fields one after the other After removing the null rows, our dataset now remains 13926 rows and 8 columns.
+In the next steps, I will be validating all columns by going through them to observe all the contents and correct any errors necessary.**

-# Column 1 week
+***Column 1: week***

 ```python
 # Let's check for unique values